couchbaselabs/agent-catalog-example/travel_agent/README.md

 ## Execution

-We are now ready to start using Rosetta and ControlFlow / LangGraph to build agents!
+We are now ready to start using Rosetta and ControlFlow to build agents!

 1. In the `.env` file, add your OpenAI API key:
    ```